oschwengers/bakta/README.md

 ### Database download

 Bakta requires a mandatory database which is publicly hosted at Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4247252.svg)](https://doi.org/10.5281/zenodo.4247252)
-We provide 2 versions: `full` and `light`.
-To get best annotation results and to use all features, we recommend using the default (`full`).
+We provide 2 types: `full` and `light`.
+To get best annotation results and to use all features, we recommend using the `full` (default).
 If you seek for maximum runtime performance or if download time/storage requirements are an issue, please try the `light` version.
 Further information is provided in the [database](#database) section below.

-List available DB versions:
+List available DB versions (available as either `full` or `light`):

 ```bash
 bakta_db list